 Out of respect for your fellow students, please mute and put away your phones, and close your laptops when class begins.
 Web surfing, emailing, text messaging, and the like during lecture is distracting to other students and the instructor, and is likely to result in your missing some important information.
 Don't do it.

 Grade

-Your grade will be based on attendance (5%), homework assignments (15%), class participation / quizzes (10%), major exams (20%), final examination (30%), and playing games during class (-10).
+Your grade will be based on attendance (5%), homework assignments (10%), quizzes (5%), major exams (25%), final examination (30%), and playing games during class (-10 points every time).

 The final letter grade is determined from the following table: